Diane Jergens: Early years

 Jergens was the daughter of Norman C. Irgens, an alderman in Minneapolis, and his wife.
 In 1944, at age 8, she auditioned for two film studios in Hollywood and was asked to return to make a film.
 In 1950, the family moved to Hollywood.
 When Jergens was 16, she was a member of the Heidt Steppers dancing troupe, which was part of the Horace Heidt Show.
 Soon after Jergens graduated from Hollywood High School, she performed as a singer on tour with composer Jimmy McHugh.

 Career

 She made her screen debut in the 1946 film Ginger.
 She was featured in such 1950s films as The FBI Story with James Stewart and Desk Set starring Spencer Tracy and Katharine Hepburn.
 Her other films included leading roles in High School Confidential and Island of Lost Women.
 On television, she portrayed Francine Williams on The Bob Cummings Show in the 1955–1956 season, and she had a recurring role on The George Burns and Gracie Allen Show.
-She also appeared on other TV shows such as Dragnet, The Danny Thomas Show, The Addams Family, and 77 Sunset Strip.
+She also appeared on other TV shows such as Dragnet, The Danny Thomas Show, The Addams Family, The Adventures of Ozzie and Harriet, and 77 Sunset Strip.

 Personal life

 Jergens was married to actor Peter Brown between 1958 and 1960.
 In 1962, she wed musician and songwriter Randy Sparks.
-They had four children, Kevin Ray Sparks, Melinda Anne Sparks & Cameron Michael Sparks (twins), and Amanda Hamilton Sparks.
-She died on October 9, 2018.
+They had four children, Kevin Ray Sparks, Melinda Anne Sparks and Cameron Michael Sparks (twins), and Amanda Hamilton Sparks.
+She died on October 9, 2018, aged 83, in Valley Springs, California.